PartowRoshani/Telegram-Final-Project/README.md

 1. Clone the repository.
 2. Set up the PostgreSQL database using the provided `init.sql`.
 3. In IntelliJ IDEA (with Gradle):
    - Run `MainServer` first.
-You should see `Listening ...` in the console.
+You should see `🔁 All users set to offline` in the console.
    - Run `TelegramApplication`.
 The intro screen (with “Start Messaging”) will appear.
 4. Login/Register to start chatting.